ABOUT BACE

 The Black Alliance of Colleges and Employers has been engaging in DEI Summits, award-winning MSHR/SHRM Chapter mentorships with colleges and universities, strategic partnerships with Wiley Diversity in Careers and The PhD Project along with corporate ESG/ERG initiatives.
 View a full list of our past events on the JOIN US page.

-2024 Initiatives include:
+2024 Initiatives included:

 2023 Initiatives included: